 Riding Pants

-Shorts or swim trunks: First off with my bikes and my body build, I cannot even think of riding in shorts.
-I would burn my thighs on the engine/exhaust.
-I know some of you don’t have this issue and ride fine without this problem.
-I know Shorts are cooler on hot days especially in an urban area where you don’t get much airflow.
-But you have very little protection from anything flying up off the road, thrown out of car windows, or god forbid if you go down.
-If you think about it, sliding on bare skin it would not take long to burn through all your skin to the muscle layer and even bone.
+urban area where you don’t get much airflow.
+But you have very little protection from anything flying up off the road, thrown out of car windows, or God forbid, if you go down.
+If you think about sliding on bare skin!
+It would not take long to burn through all your skin to the muscle layer and even bone.

 Leather or Kevlar Armored Pants: This is on the extreme other side from shorts.
-You can slide a long way before you burn through Leather or Kevlar armored or even the ones without the armor.
-They more than triple the time you can be sliding before your skin hits the pavement.
-The issue with these are they are HOT even when vented they are warm.
-They are also expensive to buy.
-You see many sport bike riders/racers that wear these.
+You can slide a long way before you burn through leather or Kevlar armored or even the Kevlar clothing without the armor.
+They more than triple the time you can be sliding before your skin hits the

-Riding Jeans: These are Jeans you can buy that have Kevlar, nomex, and/or armor.
-These are more costly but they are a step down from racing leathers.
-So they would be very good for riding.
+Riding Jeans: These are jeans you can buy that have Kevlar, Nomex, and/or armor.
+These are more costly, but they are a step down from racing leathers.
+So, they would be very good for riding.
 They do tend to be stiff and usually need to go up a size to get the right fit.

 Tear and Abrasion Strength by the numbers

-Pounds of force until fabric tears Abrasion cycles on pavement until fabric fails
+Pounds of force until fabric tears abrasion cycles on pavement until fabric fails

-Cotton Jeans 4.5 pounds to tear 50 cycles to failure
+Cotton jeans 4.5 pounds to tear 50 cycles to failure

 70 Denier Standard Nylon 4.5 pounds to tear 165 cycles to failure